The Ultimate Guide To The African Fat-Tailed Gecko

 Their common predators include owls, small carnivorous mammals, and snakes.
 Sometimes, their fat tail is enough to distract predators, breaking them off so they can escape.
 But if they had to defend themselves, they would bite hard and stand tall with legs stiffed and tails curled up.

-To learn more about how AFTG lives in the wild, be sure to check this article.
+Check this article to learn more about how AFTG lives in the wild.

 Why and How They are Unique to Other Geckos

 The African fat-tailed gecko is not only known for its fat tail.
-A combination of unique characteristics, personality, and habitat requirements separates it from other geckos.
+Combining unique characteristics, personality, and habitat requirements separates it from other geckos.

 Some of the distinctive aspects that every AFTG has are: